Working memory: Localization in the brain

 A current debate concerns the function of these brain areas.
 The PFC has been found to be active in a variety of tasks that require executive functions.
 This has led some researchers to argue that the role of PFC in working memory is in controlling attention, selecting strategies, and manipulating information in working memory, but not in maintenance of information.
 The maintenance function is attributed to more posterior areas of the brain, including the parietal cortex.
 Other authors interpret the activity in parietal cortex as reflecting executive functions, because the same area is also activated in other tasks requiring attention but not memory.
+Evidence from decoding studying employing multi-voxel-pattern-analysis of fMRI data showed the content of visual working memory can be decoded from activity patterns in visual cortex, but not prefrontal cortex.
+This led to the suggestion that the maintenance function of visual working memory is performed by visual cortex while the role of the prefrontal cortex is in executive control over working memory though it has been pointed out that such comparisons do not take into account the base rate of decoding across different regions.

 A 2003 meta-analysis of 60 neuroimaging studies found left frontal cortex was involved in low-task demand verbal working memory and right frontal cortex for spatial working memory.
 Brodmann's areas (BAs) 6, 8, and 9, in the superior frontal cortex was involved when working memory must be continuously updated and when memory for temporal order had to be maintained.
 Right Brodmann 10 and 47 in the ventral frontal cortex were involved more frequently with demand for manipulation such as dual-task requirements or mental operations, and Brodmann 7 in the posterior parietal cortex was also involved in all types of executive function.
+Updating information in visual working memory is also influenced by the functional neural network connecting different brain regions.
+The dorsolateral PFC plays a crucial role in this process.
+In particular, the middle frontal gyrus may be involved in the maintenance, and the frontal operculum in the controlled processing of materials in working memory.
+Studies have also shown the role of attentional switching in working memory updating, mediated by the superior parietal lobule.
+Working memory updating also involves a repetition mechanism mediated by the temporal cortex.
+And in addition, the process of working memory updating involves the sensory cortex to encode and store certain visual stimuli, such as geometric shapes (inferior occipital gyrus) and faces (fusiform gyrus).